What To Do In Brisbane In Two Days

 Day One: Central Brisbane

 Start your first day in Brisbane by exploring the museums and galleries in the city centre.
-Start off at the Queensland Museum where you can see some pretty impressive dinosaurs skeletons and learn more about the history of the land beneath your feet.
+Begin at the Queensland Museum where you can see some pretty impressive dinosaurs skeletons and learn more about the history of the land beneath your feet.
 Then head to the Queensland Art Gallery immediately below the museum.
-Here, immerse yourself in the fantastic artwork on display that ranges from the political and historical pieces that explore Australia’s history to more modern artists’ work.
+Here, you can immerse yourself in the fantastic artwork on display that ranges from the political and historical pieces that explore Australia’s history to more modern artists’ work.

 Continue to spark your creative side by heading over the road to GOMA (Gallery of Modern Art).
 Here you’ll find equally interesting and evoking pieces spread over its three floors.
 If you fancy it, also take a look in the State Library next door which normally has quite interesting exhibitions on and is worth a look if you have the time.

 After your morning of exploring the galleries and museums in the city centre, walk to Brisbane’s popular South Parklands by following the path that runs along the city’s famous river.
 Take your time to explore all of the South Parklands, as it runs for 17 hectares along the river, with parks, gardens, and of course the city’s famous Streets Beach to see.
 Grab some lunch from one of the nearby restaurants and spend the afternoon soaking up that famous Australian sunshine.